 Product innovation is the domain where the ROI of research is most directly measurable — because the cost of building the wrong thing is concrete and large.

-There are genuine situations where $15,000-$75,000 is the right investment.
+There are genuine situations where the full-service tier is justified.
 Being honest about these cases matters, because the wrong method for the question costs more than the price of the study.

 Complex B2B products with multi-stakeholder buying committees.
 If your product is sold to enterprises with 5-7 person buying committees — where the technical evaluator, the economic buyer, the end user, and the compliance officer all have different needs — you may need separate interview tracks per persona with careful coordination across tracks.
 This is a legitimate complexity that increases research scope and cost.
 Even here, AI-moderated interviews can handle each individual track at $20/interview; the premium is in the cross-track synthesis and strategic interpretation.